Guillaume Bodinier

-Guillaume Bodinier (1795–1872), a French historical and portrait painter, was born in Angers.
+Guillaume Bodinier (Angers, 9 February 1795 – Angers, 25 August 1872), a French historical and portrait painter, was born in Angers.
 He studied in Rome under the direction of Pierre Guérin, and exhibited at the Salon from 1827 to 1857.
 After a long residence in Rome he returned to his native city, where he became director of the Museum, and died in 1872.
-His best work is the 'Angelus in the Gampagna of Rome,' painted in 1836, and formerly in the collection of the Duke of Orléans.
+His best work is the 'Angelus in Campagnano di Roma,' painted in 1836, and formerly in the collection of the Duke of Orléans.